tensorflow/decision-forests/documentation/known_issues.md

 # Known Issues

 The underlying engine behind the decision forests algorithms used by TensorFlow Decision Forests have been extensively production-tested.
-But this API to TensorFlow and Keras is new, and some issues are expected -- we are trying to fix them as quickly as possible.
+This file lists some of the known issues.

 See also the
 [known issues of Yggdrasil Decision Forests](https://github.com/google/yggdrasil-decision-forests/blob/main/documentation/known_issues.md)